Academic Success Center

 The ID Card is also used as a debit card for those students on a meal plan and/or receiving book vouchers.
 The card may not be used by any person other than the one to whom it is issued, and it must be surrendered on the request of any official of the University.
 If an ID card is lost, another can be obtained at the Donaghey Student Center for a fee.
 Campus Cards are issued at the Donaghey Student Center during regular operating hours.

-Students involved in the Office of Campus Life gain valuable experience in building teamwork, planning events, working with diverse personalities and populations and much more!
+Students involved in the Student Experience Center gain valuable experience in building teamwork, planning events, working with diverse personalities and populations and much more!
 Services, programs and events include the following:

 |Allocation & Administration of Student Activity Fees||Special Events & Cultural Observances|